-48. On May 5, 2014, FSC issued a press release announcing that its rating outlook had been revised upward by Standard & Poor's Rating Services from "stable" to "positive."
-In the release, defendant Tannenbaum stated that the credit upgrade was a result of FSC's "credit risk management, profitability and sound operational management," and claimed that the Company was ideal for "risk averse" investors looking for a "stable income stream":
+61. On May 5, 2014, Defendants caused FSC to issue a press release announcing that its rating outlook had been revised upward by Standard & Poor's Rating Services from "stable" to "positive."
+In the release, defendant Tannenbaum stated that the credit upgrade was a result of FSC's 'credit risk management, profitability and sound operational management,' and claimed that the Company was ideal for 'risk averse' investors looking for a 'stable income stream':